 Storing

 These savory pancakes are a perfect make-ahead recipe.
-The batter can be refrigerated for 2 to 3 days, add the onions and cilantro just before cooking the chilla.
-If you have the leftover batter with onions and cilantro in them, you can still refrigerate it for a day.
+The batter can be refrigerated for 2 to 3 days.
+Add the onions and cilantro just before cooking the chilla.
+If you have the leftover batter with onions and cilantro in it, you can still refrigerate it for a day.
 The cooked chillas can be refrigerated in an airtight container for 3 to 5 days.
-To reheat simply place them on a hot pan and cook on both sides for 1 to 2 minutes.
+To reheat, simply place them on a hot pan and cook on both sides for 1 to 2 minutes.

 Recipe